 What changes do I need to make?

-The first thing to bear in mind is that since May 25th it is no longer ok to simply ‘collect’ email addresses – the recipient needs to ‘opt-in’.
+The first thing to bear in mind is that, since May 25th, it is no longer okay to simply ‘collect’ email addresses – the recipient needs to ‘opt-in’.
 However, if they opt-in to receiving newsletters and later you want to send them a marketing email you will need their consent for that as well.
-Otherwise you may be at risk of receiving one of the new hefty GDPR related fines.
+Otherwise, you may be at risk of receiving one of the new hefty GDPR related fines.